opensharedearth/OSECore/README.md

 OSE Core is a set of libraries that implement low level functionsality for .NET applications on all platforms including desktop, mobile (iOS and Android) and web.

-The functions are divided among the following catagories: i/o, logging, object, text and types
+The functionality is divided among the following catagories: i/o, logging, object, text and types

 ---

-_Copyright &copy; 2017-2020 Open Shared Earth, LLC - Provided under the [MIT](LICENSE)._
+_Copyright &copy; 2017-2020 Open Shared Earth, LLC - Provided under the [MIT License]._